hoho/dosido/README.md

 + Need of something to start an restart io.js (node.js) processes.
 + Need of something to accept connections on port 80 (443) and to pass these connections to io.js (node.js) processes.
-+ Need of something to serve the static files.
++ Need of something to serve static files.
 + Need of something for routing.

 Starting and restarting might be done with something like upstart scripts,